Leadership

 Liz Whynott is the Director of Harm Reduction Programs at Tapestry and joined the agency in 2008.
 She oversees agency and community efforts throughout Western MA to provide needed services to people who inject drugs and people who engage in high-risk sexual behaviors.
 Liz received her Master’s in Public Health from the University of Massachusetts Amherst in 2009 and she is a member of several local and state wide coalitions related to syringe access, overdose preven-tion, access to Hepatitis C treatment and decreasing the stigma of drug use in health care settings.

-Marie Dokoupil is the Director of Finance.
+Marie Dokoupil is the Chief Financial Officer.
 She earned an MA in Slavic Linguistics from Brown University in Providence, RI, and an MBA from Southern New Hampshire University in Manchester, NH.
 Marie’s most relevant professional experience has been primarily in the non-profit healthcare environment.
 Marie likes to read, swim and walk with her dog.

 Barbara Brown, Director of Quality Assurance